The William Taylor Memorial Heartland Short Story Competition

 The Heartland Short Story Competition started in 2004.
 It has since been renamed The William Taylor Memorial (Heartland) Short Story Competition in memory of William (Bill) Taylor, who gave freely of his time and advice to help establish Taumarunui Writers’ Group and this competition.

-We are pleased to advise that we are holding the competition again in 2017.
+We are pleased to advise that we will be holding the competition again in 2018.

 Entries should be fiction in any genre and be up to 1,000 words in length.

 Entries cost only $10 per story and close on 30 September 2018

 This year we are pleased to announce that the competition is supported by sponsorship by Paper Plus Taumarunui which has helped with costs and allowed us to increase the prize money – please support them.

 For more information see the HEARTLAND SHORT STORY COMPETITION 2017 conditions.

 Entries may be emailed or posted as you prefer.
 Download the entry form in your preferred format being: